gustofied/P2Engine/p2engine/README.md

 ##### Environment Configuration (.env)

-The `.env` file contains all critical configuration for the system.
+The `.env` file contains all of the critical configurations for the system.
 Here's a complete guide:

 ```bash
 # Configuration file path (optional - defaults to config/config.json)